-The MinD project therefore takes its focus on subjective wellbeing, self- empowerment and meaningful social engagement to recognise the importance and value of meaningful activities and social interactions, and the contribution that people with dementia can make to society.
-It does so by bringing together and applying both mindful approaches from psychology (Langer 2010, Kabat-Zinn 2003) and design (e.g. Niedderer et al 2014a, b) to put the individual's wellbeing in everyday social life at the centre.
-Mindful design approaches can offer both, therapeutic practices as well as novel solutions and implementation of mindful approaches into everyday life.
+The MinD project therefore takes its focus on subjective well-being, self-empowerment and meaningful social engagement to recognize the importance and value of meaningful activities and social interactions, and the contribution that people with dementia can make to society.
+It does so by bringing together and applying both mindful approaches from psychology (Langer 2010; Kabat-Zinn, 2003) and design (e.g. Niedderer et al., 2014, Niedderer, Clune & Ludden 2017) to put the individual's well-being in everyday social life at the center.
+Mindful design approaches can offer both therapeutic practices as well as novel solutions and implementation of mindful approaches into everyday life.

 One important aspect in studies about people with dementia is that often they are not included, but data collection is done through cares.
 In order to enable the voices of people with dementia a voice and increase their level of empowerment also with research processes, it is important to include them as valued participants.
-Therefore public and patient involvement (PPI) and co-production, especially in an interdisciplinary design and healthcare context, is important to bring together, adapt, adopt, amalgamate and develop suitable methods to facilitate people with dementia as active partners in each step of the research.
+Therefore, public and patient involvement (PPI) and co-production, especially in an interdisciplinary design and healthcare context, is important to bring together, adapt, adopt, amalgamate and develop suitable methods to facilitate people with dementia as active partners in each step of the research.
 The MinD project, which develops through three stages (data collection, design development and implementation evaluation), has therefore co-developed an interdisciplinary co-design methodology spanning the three stages to afford a voice to people with dementia.
-The aim is foll all partners collectively to better understand and develop mindful design solutions that can support people with dementia with regard to their subjective well-being and self- empowerment in social context.
+The aim is for all partners collectively to better understand and develop mindful design solutions that can support people with dementia with regard to their subjective well-being and self-empowerment in social context.